Markdown Plugins

 );

 You can customize how specific markdown elements are rendered using the markdownComponents prop.
-This is useful for overriding the default rendering of charts, code blocks, or other markdown elements.
+This is useful for overriding the default rendering of code blocks or other markdown elements.

 Basic Usage